Everything you need to know about hair removal at home—from cost to pain levels and effectiveness

 It’s thought that about 75% of women are wedded to their razors for removing hair from the bikini line, whichever side of the bikini vs brazilian wax side they fall on.
 And for good reason: shaving is fast, easy, cheap, and effective, and it can tackle all types of hair from the neck down.

-How to do it at home: If you're constantly dealing with ingrown hairs, red bumps, and stubble that seems to grow back in what feels like the blink of an eye, there may be room for improvement in your shaving routine.
-For a start, ensure your skin is well-hydrated before shaving, otherwise the hair will be more difficult to cut due to friction, and you increase the chance of razor burn.
+How to do it at home: If you're constantly dealing with ingrown hairs, red bumps, and what feels like immediate stubble, there may be room for improvement in your shaving routine.
+First, ensure your skin is well-hydrated before shaving, otherwise hair will be more difficult to cut due to friction and you increase the chance of razor burn.
 If you’re shaving your bikini line, exfoliate the pubic area beforehand to prevent irritation.
 Then, apply shaving gel and use long, steady strokes with the razor, working in the direction of hair growth.
-On the legs, shave against the grain and bend your leg to better shave the kneecap.
+On the legs, shave against the grain and bend your knee to better shave the kneecap.

 Threading